 Galaxy S25 and S25+: Processor and Specs

-While we don’t have much info about the Exynos 2500, the Snapdragon 8 Elite is now official, and it’s a powerhouse, to say the least.
-The octa-core chipset has a 2+6 dual-cluster CPU arrangement with two prime cores operating at 4.32GHz and six performance cores at 3.53GHz.
+The 3nm octa-core chipset has a 2+6 dual-cluster CPU arrangement with two prime cores operating at 4.32GHz and six performance cores at 3.53GHz, but Samsung uses its overclocked version with a peak speed of 4.47GHz across all three Galaxy S25 models.
 Qualcomm promises groundbreaking AI and camera enhancements, so much so that it fundamentally changes how the chipset processes images captured by the camera.

 RAM and storage upgrades are also on the cards

-The new Samsung flagships will also feature AKG-tuned stereo speakers, an under-display ultrasonic fingerprint scanner, Samsung DeX, Samsung Wireless DeX, and a wide range of sensors.
-Samsung will offer a solid build with tough Gorilla Glass protection on the front and back.
+The Galaxy S25 and Galaxy S25+ offer Wi-Fi 7, Bluetooth v5.4, NFC, GPS, and USB Type-C 3.2 connectivity options.
+The new Samsung flagships also feature AKG-tuned stereo speakers, an under-display ultrasonic fingerprint scanner, Samsung DeX, Samsung Wireless DeX, and a wide range of sensors.

 Galaxy S25 and S25+: Software and Features

-The Galaxy S25 series will run Android 15-based One UI 7 out of the box.
+The Galaxy S25 series runs Android 15-based One UI 7 out of the box.
 Samsung has taken longer than usual to release its Android 15 update, and that’s because it is a massive UI overhaul.
 The Korean firm has completely redesigned the One UI experience and improved system animations for super smooth navigation.
 It has also tweaked app icons for an all-round visual refresh.
 The changes are so massive that we are looking at the biggest update in Samsung’s One UI history.

 Galaxy S25 and S25+: Battery and Charging